 Another option is the application of dichloroacetic acid (DCA) to each individual lesion.
 A series of carefully performed treatments can make annoying facial bumps fade away2.

-Patients with more stubborn sebaceous hyperplasia, or rapidly spreading bumps may need more than one treatment, and typically those patients will benefit most from a combination of the above technologies.
-However, most patients are able to see good clearance of bumps with 1 to 2 Skin Classic treatments.
+Patients with more stubborn sebaceous hyperplasia or rapidly spreading bumps may need more than one treatment, and typically those patients will benefit most from a combination of the above technologies.
+However, most patients are able to see good clearance of bumps with 1-2 Skin Classic treatments.
 Whatever your needs, our team of dedicated cosmetic physicians will help you develop a plan for clear, smooth skin.

 - Adam M. Rotunda, Anand R. Bhupathy, Thomas E. Rohrer; The new age of acne therapy: Light, lasers, and radiofrequency; Published online: 12 Jul 2009; pages 191-200

 - Alster TS , Tanzi EL; Photodynamic therapy with topical aminolevulinic acid and pulsed dye laser irradiation for sebaceous hyperplasia.(PMID:14558397); Journal of Drugs in Dermatology : JDD

 Dr. Mitchell Chasin founded Reflections Center for skin & body as a place where physicians specializing in cosmetic medicine could focus on helping empower patients to feel their most beautiful.
 Dr. Chasin believes strongly that the best cosmetic physicians are those who are dedicated to mastering their craft through continuing education and collaboration with the industry’s top doctors.